 Integrated Red Hat technology.
 Major components in OpenShift Dedicated come from Red Hat Enterprise Linux and related Red Hat technologies.
 OpenShift Dedicated benefits from the intense testing and certification initiatives for Red Hat’s enterprise quality software.

 Open source development model.
 Development is completed in the open, and the source code is available from public software repositories.
-Thie open collaboration fosters rapid innovation and development.
+This open collaboration fosters rapid innovation and development.

 Although Kubernetes excels at managing your applications, it does not specify or manage platform-level requirements or deployment processes.
 Powerful and flexible platform management tools and processes are important benefits that OpenShift Dedicated 4 offers.
 The following sections describe some unique features and benefits of OpenShift Dedicated.

-Ignition, which is a firstboot system configuration for initially bringing up and configuring OpenShift Dedicated nodes.
+Ignition, which OpenShift Dedicated uses as a firstboot system configuration for initially bringing up and configuring machines.

-cri-o, a Kubernetes native container runtime implementation that integrates closely with the operating system to deliver an efficient and optimized Kubernetes experience.
+CRI-O, a Kubernetes native container runtime implementation that integrates closely with the operating system to deliver an efficient and optimized Kubernetes experience.
+CRI-O provides facilities for running, stopping, and restarting containers.
+It fully replaces the Docker Container Engine , which was used in OpenShift Dedicated 3.

 Kubelet, the primary node agent for Kubernetes that is responsible for launching and monitoring containers.